Rotation Axis Design

 Inner Ring Rotating Cooling

-For NGS bearings with inner ring rotation, the following cooling configurations are recommended:
+For NGS bearings with a rotating inner ring, the following three cooling configurations are officially provided:

-For NGS-SBI bearings with outer ring rotation, the following cooling configuration is recommended:
+For NGS-SBI bearings with a rotating outer ring, the following cooling configuration is officially provided:

 Unbalance / Eccentric Load